Homemade Royce's Nama Chocolate

 Chop up the dark chocolate into small, bite-sized pieces.

-Pour the cream and butter onto the chocolate, stir until chocolate completely melted.
-Add in the Kahlua or Brandy, give it a quick mix.
+Pour the cream and butter onto the chocolate, and stir until the chocolate completely melts.
+Add in the Kahlua or Brandy, and give it a quick mix.
 Line a baking tray with parchment paper, and pour the chocolate paste into the tray.
 (I used a 25cm x 25cm (10inch x 10inch) tray, but any other tray with a similar surface area would do.
 You could even split it into two smaller trays.)
 Spread the chocolate evenly, keeping the surface as smooth as possible.
 Keep in freezer for 2-3 hours.

 Now onto the slicing.
 Take the block of chocolate out of the freezer, and mark it with a knife, into 2cm x 2cm squares.
 I was a bit anal with mine so I used a ruler to get perfect squares, but if you’re not fussed, it’s totally fine to do it by eye.
 Then, using a hot knife (you can heat the knife with a blowtorch, or dip the knife in hot water then wipe off any moisture), cut and divide the chocolate into squares.